 When the butterfly completes her struggle to get free from the chrysalis, she rests and her wings slowly dry out.
 She stretches and practices using her wings, strengthening them and getting them ready for a new life of flight.

 This time is a crucial one because it’s where you process your entire belief system and all the pieces land where they need to for now.
 You organize your thoughts.

 There will be some friends who walked through the entire ordeal with you, loving and supporting you every ugly step of the way.
 Others will have left you in your pile of shit, never looking back.
 Cut your losses and be glad for the opportunity to discover the reality of your friendships.

-I’ve been amazed at how God has replaced 100-fold everything I’ve lost!
-The tearing down was just His way of doing some awesome renovation in my life, and this will happen in your life as well, if you allow yourself to courageously embrace and walk this entire process.
+I’ve been amazed at how God has replaced 100-fold everything I’ve lost.
+The tearing down was just His way of doing some awesome renovation in my life, and this will happen in your life as well if you allow yourself to courageously embrace and walk this entire process.

-New Life Begins
+Step Seven: New Life Begins

-(The butterfly spreads her wings and flies away.)
+The butterfly spreads her wings and flies away.

 This is the part we all want to get to NOW, without the pain of everything that comes before.
 But do you see how all the phases are necessary in order to finally make it to the flying part?
 You can’t fly otherwise.